-Mr. Rooter recommends that you regularly check the area around your toilet for indications that there might be something wrong with the flange.
-Additionally, any of these signs can also be caused other major plumbing issues.
-If you notice any of these indicators and need help diagnosing the cause, our team of professionals is ready to help!
+We recommend regularly checking the area around the base of your toilet for indications that there might be something wrong with the flange.
+Many of these signs can also be caused by other major plumbing issues.
+If you notice any of the indicators below and need help diagnosing the cause, our team of professionals is ready to help!

 Signs of potential flange damage: